stevecassidy/python-web-programming/bottle/file-upload.md

 ```

-As seen in the example, the Content-Type header contains a boundary
+As seen in the example, the `Content-Type` header contains a boundary
 string value which is used in the body of the request to separate the
 various values being sent.
 In this case the form contains two fields, an
-uploaded file with the name "newfile" and a text field with the name
+uploaded file with the name `newfile` and a text field with the name
-"user".
+`user`.

 File Upload in Bottle